-Having identified when there is a market failure, the natural question that follows is whether there exist policies that can correct the undesirable effects of such failures.
-With the first market failure of panics, one of the main points that Diamond and Dybvig (1983) made was that deposit insurance was a way of eliminating the multiplicity of equilibria.
-In practice deposit insurance is not complete since typically only small depositors are covered.
-As a result actual deposit insurance schemes do not prevent the possibility of panics.
-The analysis of deposit insurance as a way of eliminating crises is something that deserves more attention.
-It potentially provides an underpinning for why deposit insurance is needed and this in turn justifies the need for capital regulation.
-In standard analyses of capital regulation, the need for this is usually justified by the existence of deposit insurance but this is simply assumed.
-A full analysis requires the need for deposit insurance to be properly modeled.

-In the context of the market failure due to incomplete markets in fundamental-based models, Allen and Gale (2004a, 2007) and Gale and Özgür (2005) consider two types of regulation.
-The first is the regulation of bank liquidity and the second is the regulation of bank capital.
-Allen and Gale (2004a) investigate bank liquidity regulation and show requiring banks to hold more liquidity than they would choose to is welfare improving if relative risk aversion is above 1.
+Having identified when there is a market failure, the question that naturally follows is whether there are policies that can correct the undesirable effects of such failures.
+With the first market failure of panics, one of the main points that Diamond and Dybvig (1983) make is that deposit insurance is a way of eliminating the multiplicity of equilibria.
+In practice, deposit insurance is not complete since typically only small depositors are covered.
+As a result, actual deposit insurance as a way of eliminating crises deserves more attention.
+It potentially provides an underpinning for why deposit insurance is needed, which in turn justifies the need for capital regulation.
+In standard analyses of capital regulation, the need for this is usually justified by the existence of deposit insurance, but this is simply assumed.
+A full analysis requires the need for deposit insurance to be properly modelled.
+In the context of the market failure due to incomplete markets in fundamental-based models, Allen and Gale (2004a, 2007) and Gale and Özgür (2005) consider two types of regulation: regulation of bank liquidity and regulation of bank capital.
+Allen and Gale (2004a) investigate bank liquidity regulation and show that requiring banks to hold more liquidity than they would choose to is welfare-improving if relative risk aversion is above 1.
 Gale and Özgür (2005) investigate simple examples with consumers who have constant relative risk aversion, when financial markets are incomplete.
 It is shown that the effect of bank capital regulation depends critically on the degree of relative risk aversion.
-When relative risk aversion is sufficiently low (below 2) increasing levels of bank capital above what banks would voluntarily hold can make everybody better off.
+When relative risk aversion is sufficiently low (below 2), increasing levels of bank capital above what banks would voluntarily hold can benefit all involved.
 The informational requirements for these kinds of intervention are high.
-Thus it may be difficult to improve welfare through these kinds of regulation as a practical matter.
+Thus, it may be difficult to improve welfare through these kinds of regulation as a practical matter.

-Financial fragility, contagion, and asset price bubbles are also manifestations of market failures.
+Financial fragility, contagion and asset price bubbles are also manifestations of market failures.
 The policies required for dealing with these are rather different.
-These issues have not been analyzed very much.
-However, it seems likely that they require provision of liquidity by the central bank to overcome them.
+These issues have not been extensively analysed; however, it seems likely that provision of liquidity by the central bank is required to overcome them.
 The relationship between monetary policy and the control of crises is not well understood.
-For the case of financial fragility the problem is the price volatility that arises from the private incentives for liquidity provision.
-By injecting monetary liquidity into the market the central bank may be able to change the price volatility and hence the financial fragility.
+For the case of financial fragility, the problem is the price volatility that arises from private incentives for liquidity provision.
+By injecting monetary liquidity into the market, the central bank may be able to change the price volatility and hence financial fragility.
 With contagion, the problem is again a lack of liquidity.
 By injecting liquidity into the interbank market, the central bank may be able to prevent the spread of crises.
-Also asset price bubbles represent an important area where the central bank may be able to use monetary policy to solve the market failure.
+Also, asset price bubbles represent an important area where the central bank may be able to use monetary policy to solve the market failure.